Mental Health Counseling

 The purpose of the Heartland Family Service professional Mental Health Counseling program is to improve the psychological, emotional, and social functioning of individuals and families through an integrated and comprehensive system of professional therapeutic services.
 Professional counseling helps individuals and families change by achieving behavioral, emotional, and/or attitudinal changes in the client, family, and/or social environment.

-Professional therapy for individuals, couples, and families.
-Services may address concerns of conduct, identity, mood, anxiety, affect, impulse control, addictive, or other behavioral concerns; other mental or emotional conditions; and adjustments to transitions in the family life cycle.
+Mental Health Counseling services may address concerns of conduct, identity, mood, anxiety, affect, impulse control, addictive, or other behavioral concerns; other mental or emotional conditions; and adjustments to the expected or unexpected transitions in the family life cycle.